 We were lucky to experience the hospitality of 2 excellent luxury boutique hotels in the city.
 The Greenwich Hotel and The Crosby Street Hotel are in central locations, and both achingly beautiful options.
 Expect generous-sized rooms, a personal service and unique design you can’t find elsewhere.

 Over to you?
 What do you think of the Secret Food Tours NYC?
-Does it strike you as something you’d like to do?
+Have you ever done any NYC food tours?
 Let me know in the comments below!

 *Prices correct at the time of writing.